NinadJoshi382/ArtArena/README.md

 # ArtArena

-Official repository for **SilentBrush**, a framework for evaluating the memorization and imitation of artistic styles in text-to-image generative models.
+Official repository for **SilentBrush**, a framework for evaluating the stylistic influence of artistic styles in text-to-image generative models.

 ---